FG shortlists bidders for aircraft leasing company, MRO – The Sun Nigeria

-The Federal Government has begun the process of establishing an Aviation Leasing Company (ALC) and a Maintenance Repair and Overhaul (MRO) as it held bidders’ conferences for the two concerns on Monday.
+The Federal Government has begun the process of establishing an Aviation Leasing Company (ALC) and a Maintenance Repair and Overhaul (MRO) as it held a bidders’ conference for the two concerns on Monday.

-In attendance were officials of the Ministry of Aviation, Federal Airports Authority of Nigeria (FAAN), Infrastructure Concession Regulatory Commission (ICRC), Federal Ministry of Finance, aviation, labour unions, transaction advisers and prospective investors.
+In attendance at the session were officials of the Ministry of Aviation, Federal Airports Authority of Nigeria (FAAN), Infrastructure Concession Regulatory Commission (ICRC), Federal Ministry of Finance, aviation labour unions, transaction advisers and prospective investors.

 At the end of the conferences, one company, a consortium of A. J. Walters/Glovesly/Egypt Air was shortlisted out of three for the Aviation Leasing Company.

-For the Maintenance Repair and Overhaul (MRO) facility, two companies namely A.J.
+For the Maintenance Repair and Overhaul (MRO) facility, two (2) companies namely; A.J.
 Walters/Glovesly/Egypt Air and Ethiopian Airlines were shortlisted out of seven that expressed interest.

 Leave a Reply